 6400 CA-1, Long Beach, CA 90803

 I remember driving by this mall when it was still under construction.
 What a beautiful job they’ve done!
 The contemporary ambiance with pops of color were perfectly designed for a stress-free shopping experience.
 The best thing about 2ND & PCH is that it’s located right across from the marina!
 Do yourself a favor and park on the second floor to enjoy the views.
-To top it off, they host al fresco drive-in movie theater sessions on the parking rooftop!
-A few of the most acclaimed retailers and restaurants at 2ND & PCH include Sephora, a massive Whole Foods, Shake Shack, Ample Hills (read my review here), Boba Guys, Lululemon, and Amazon Books.
-There are modern lounge areas throughout the mall and the space is impeccably maintained.
+There are comfortable lounge areas interspersed throughout the mall, and the space is impeccably maintained.
 Sidenote: there’s a Trader Joe’s less than four minutes away and it truly is the largest and most beautiful Trader Joe’s I’ve ever been to in LA.

-I hope this post was informative and that you could gather some helpful information for your future visit.
-Have you been to Long Beach?
-If so, where?
+I hope this post was informative and that you could gather some helpful information if you plan on visiting Long Beach.
+Have you been?